tathagatnawadia/GolangTcpService/README.md

 ### Notes

-* Item To create entities of the system namely the hub, client, command and message
+* To create entities of the system namely the hub, client, command and message
-* Item Identify the falling/offline tcp connections and mark them inactive
+* Identify the falling/offline tcp connections and mark them inactive
-* Item Same user_id may get assigned to multiple connections, lets avoid that by some mutex
+* Same user_id may get assigned to multiple connections, lets avoid that by some mutex
-* Item Have a loop mechanism to hold the users tcp connection to let him enter the 3 commands I am supposed to design
+* Have a loop mechanism to hold the users tcp connection to let him enter the 3 commands I am supposed to design
+* Dead clients appearing in the active list - gotta do something about it

 ### Structure